 Documentation of English skills

 According to the Danish Ministry of Science's Order no 181 of 23 February 2010 on Admission to Danish Universities, all international applicants to programmes taught in English must document English language qualifications comparable to the level of English taught at Danish upper secondary school ('gymnasium').
 This level compares to the C1 level of the Common European Framework of Reference.
 This level must and can only be documented in one of the ways stated below.

 Degree and guest students

 - TOEFL IBT test with a minimum score of 88

 - IELTS academic test with a minimum overall band score of 6.5*

 - CAE with a minimum result of C, or the CPE (the CAE or CPE are only accepted from a Cambridge Network or from University of Michigan) - Please send the test candidate's ID number (e.g. EPA123456) and the candidate's secret number (4 digits)

 If you are an EU/EEA, Nordic and Swiss citizen, you may be able to document your English skills by way of your secondary school diploma if you have acquired an upper intermediate level in English comparable to the Danish “English B” level.
 In order to do so, you need to document the number of English lessons per week, number of weeks per school year and the number of years you have attended high school.
-This documentation of hours must be in English.
+This documentation of hours must be in English and be signed and stamped by the high school.
+You must submit both your full high school diploma as well as the statement from your high school regarding the number of English lessons.